“On Civil Disobedience” Newsletter

 But who inspired Gandhi?

 The answer is to be found in Gandhi’s extensive correspondence, his newspaper, his documented writings on the topic of Satyagraha, “passive resistance.”
-His inspiration lay in the (today) little-read writings of one of America’s great maverick thinkers, Henry David Thoreau.
+His inspiration lay in the (today) little-read writings of one of America’s great maverick thinkers, Henry David Thoreau, author of On Civil Disobedience.
 Thoreau was jailed in 1849 for civil disobedience, like Gandhi in 1909.
 Today, to commemorate our current breakdown of outdated regimes, tidal waves of change, the merging and mingling of common goals, let’s put some Thoreau into our “ideas pipeline”

 Henry David Thoreau: